twota/terms-of-service-and-privacy-policy/README.md

 By using the “Twota”, you confirm that:

-▪You have read, understood, and accepted these Terms.
+▪ You have read, understood, and accepted these Terms.

-▪These Terms constitute a legally binding agreement.
+▪ These Terms constitute a legally binding agreement.

-▪Continued use after updates constitutes continued acceptance.
+▪ Continued use after updates constitutes continued acceptance.

 We may revise these Terms at any time.
 Any changes will be communicated through the app or via email.
 By continuing to use the app after changes are made, you accept the updated Terms.
 If you do not agree to the updated Terms, you must stop using the app immediately.